ahostbr/ShadowsAndShurikens/Plugins/SOTS_Interaction/Docs/SOTS_Interaction_SPINE4_CrossPluginSeam.md

 - `USOTS_InteractionDriverComponent` forwards subsystem action requests via `OnActionRequestForwarded` for BP consumers.

 ## Pickup ItemTag/Quantity
-- Best-effort only; no pickup metadata is currently surfaced on interaction options/components.
-- Downstream adapters should tolerate missing ItemTag/Quantity until a pickup payload source is added.
+Best-effort only.
+ItemTag/Quantity are filled from the target's InteractableComponent when present; otherwise the action handler skips routing.

 ## Constraints
-- Additive changes only; no new plugin dependencies or UI creation.
+- Additive changes only; no UI creation.
 - Tags added to DefaultGameplayTags.ini for the canonical verbs.